mort3za/quizbot/README.md

 ---

 # TODO
+- Show quiz description
 - Make signup optional by a config
 - Add main keyboard
-- Use question points of wp plugin
+- Use question points and some other features of wp plugin
-- Your ideas!